The password must have between 8 and 15 characters with the following requirements

 The solution lies in Tokenizing the credit card information.
 What is Tokenization?
 The Tokenization is a cover-up of sensitive information provided by the customer in a line of nonsense encrypted code.
 An example of a Token can be this kind of code: "mntTjW @ kjs34wfgX", which represents a series of numbers and codes that together have no sense, but internally the payment gateway has a software, called Token, that manages to transform this nonsense information into the card data provided by the customer.
 The only disadvantage of using Tokenization services is that you necessarily have to depend on a PCI DSS payment gateway and you cannot use these Token in other payment gateways.

-Fill out the opening form as accurately as possible to help our IPSP understand your business and open your payment terminal as soon as possible.
+Fill out the Pre-Apprival form as accurate as possible to help our IPSP understand your business and open your payment terminal as soon as possible.
 If you have doubts about the terminal to choose you can clarify your doubts in the following links: